 The symptoms of HIV differ from person to person and in some cases people may not get any symptoms at all.
 In absence of treatment, the virus gets worsen over time and damage our immune system.
 There are three stages of HIV infection:

-The earlier HIV is diagnosed & treatment is started, the better it is for a long-term health.
+The earlier the HIV is diagnosed & treatment is started, the better are long-term health benefits.

-HIV is a deadly disease.
-As an individual while getting into physical relationship one must take utmost precautions like, always using condom, sticking to a single partner, maintaining hygiene, etc. And, as medical professionals, it is our duty to demystify the myths about HIV and guide them properly to revive their self-confidence.
+HIV is a deadly disease & as an individual while getting into physical relationship one must take utmost precautions like, always using condom, sticking to a single partner, maintaining hygiene, etc. And, as medical professional, I reckon that it is our duty to demystify the myths about HIV and guide them properly to revive their self-confidence.

 We, at Dr. Monga Ayurvedic Medi Clinics run an awareness programme named – Ex.A.C.T.LY which stands for the common phases that one experiences, viz., Exposure, Anxiety, Counselling and Tests.
 Any patient coming to us with an high risk Exposure will have “Anxiety” about being possibly infected with HIV or any other STD.
 He or she then has to be Counselled properly and given all correct answers to their apprehensions.
 Finally, if I suspect him or her to have really got in contact with HIV, I suggest relevant tests that they should undertake to determine if they are actually suffering from HIV or not.
 Normally, my patients would get their confidence back with my counselling sessions only, and some may need to be advised some relevant diagnostic tests based on their type and duration of exposure.